Telephone interview, October 2020

 “It still amazes me every day”

-Telephone interview with Jennifer Doudna following the announcement of the 2020 Nobel Prize in Chemistry.
+Telephone interview with Jennifer Doudna following the announcement of the 2020 Nobel Prize in Chemistry on 7 October 2020.
 The interviewer is Adam Smith, Chief Scientific Officer of Nobel Media.

 “We had a sense that we were onto something big,” says Jennifer Doudna, as she recalls the start of her “curiosity-driven” research into CRISPR and reflects on the pace of the field today, in this short conversation.
 Speaking from her patio in the early morning in Palo Alto, Doudna describes how she was woken by a call from a journalist: “I assumed she was calling me to ask me to comment on somebody else winning the Nobel Prize!”
 The award of the prize to her and Emmanuelle Charpentier will, she hopes, be an encouragement to other women.
 “Sometimes,” she comments, “there’s a sense that no matter what they do, their work will not be recognised in the way it would be if they were a man.”